newlandsvalley/elm-abc-parser/README.md

 Dependencies
 ------------

 *  Bogdanp/elm-combine 2.0.0
+*  imeckler/ration 2.0.0
 *  elm-lang/core 3.0.0

 Limitations
 -----------

-So far, only ABC Headers have been implemented,
+ABC Headers have been implemented.
+In the tune body, barlines and ties have been implemented, notes and tuplets are partly finished.
+Beams, rests, slurs, chords, annotations and decorations have not been started.